camillo81/learning-python/README.md

 The STRUPHY code features:

-- Linear MHD equations with nonlinear coupling to full-orbit Vlasov equation (6D)
+- Linear MHD equations with nonlinear coupling to full-orbit Vlasov equation (6D), current-coupling approach
-- Exact conservation of div**B**=0 and oh magnetic helicity, reagardless of grid spacing and mapping
+- Exact conservation of div **B**=0 and oh magnetic helicity, reagardless of grid spacing and mapping
 - Exact energy balance, reagardless of grid spacing and mapping
 - Implicit time stepping